• Skip to main content

 Asparagus stems getting peeled on wooden cutting board.

-• Bring water to a boil, add a pinch of salt and add the asparagus.
+• Add some water to a skillet (enough to be about ¾ inch deep), add a pinch of salt and bring to a boil.
+Once it's boiling, add the asparagus.

 Adding asparagus stems to pan with boiling water.